 Star Wars Visions

-When Star Wars Visions was first announced, many didn't know what to expect.
-It would be the first time in history that Star Wars would dive into the anime genre, and episodes of the first season were being developed by different anime studios in Japan.
+Many didn't know what to expect when Star Wars Visions was first announced.
+It was the first time in history that Star Wars would dive into the anime genre, and episodes of the first season were being developed by different anime studios in Japan.

-However, the series became a massive success, leading to the confirmation of a Season 2.
+However, the series became a massive success, leading to a Season 2 confirmation.

-At Star Wars Celebration 2025, Star Wars Visions Season 3 was announced (although it had already been rumored to be on the way), which just goes to further prove the show's popularity.
-Visions has even become so massive that an anime spin-off of one of its Season 1 episodes (and now a Season 3 episode) titled "The Ninth Jedi" has been confirmed to be in the works.
+At Star Wars Celebration 2025, Star Wars Visions Season 3 was announced (although it had already been rumored to be on the way), which further proves the show's popularity.
+Visions has even become so massive that an anime spin-off of one of its Season 1 episodes (and now a Season 3 episode), "The Ninth Jedi," has been confirmed to be in the works.

 Star Wars: Tales

-Another Clone Wars spin-off titled Tales of the Jedi was released in 2022.
-It was comprised of six animated shorts that told never-before-seen stories of Ahsoka and Count Dooku.
+Another Clone Wars spin-off, Tales of the Jedi, was released in 2022.
+It consisted of six animated shorts that told never-before-seen stories of Ahsoka and Count Dooku.

-On May 4, 2025, Season 3 of Tales will finally be released.
-This installment is going by the title Tales of the Underworld, and will feature the return of fan-favorite characters Cad Bane (who seemingly died in The Book of Boba Fett) and Asajj Ventress.
+Season 3 of Tales will finally be released on May 4, 2025.
+This installment, Tales of the Underworld, will feature the return of fan-favorite characters Cad Bane (who seemingly died in The Book of Boba Fett) and Asajj Ventress.